segraef/Template/.azuredevops/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] I'm sure there are no other open Pull Requests for the same update/change
-- [ ] My corresponding pipelines / checks run clean and green without any errors or warnings
+- [ ] My corresponding Pipelines / Checks run clean and green without any errors or warnings
 - [ ] My code follows the style guidelines of this project
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation (readme)